KonstantinBabichev/atlas/README.md

     * [how-to-handle-gulp-watch-errors-with-plumber](http://cameronspear.com/blog/how-to-handle-gulp-watch-errors-with-plumber)
     * NOTE: crashing on errors is fixed in gulp 4.0, eta tbd
 13. Error sounds/messages
+14. How to install compass plugins like singularity + breakpoint

 ### Compass/css specific
 1. Is there a way to compile Compass/SASS using Node instead of Ruby?